Pomeranian Husky: Dog Breed Profile and Information

 Lifespan and temperament

 They got their sound from their Husky ancestor.
-Their bark isn’t just loud; it also has a very high pitch.
+Their bark isn’t just loud; it also has a high pitch.

-Despite their small size, they can be very fierce when standing up for their family and territory because of their loyalty.
+Despite their small size, they can be fierce when standing up for their family and territory because of their loyalty.

 Due to their size, they are more prone to feeling threatened in some situations than larger breeds.